riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

-PC-relative relocations for symbol addresses on pairs of instructions (such as the `auipc+addi` instruction pair expanded from the `la` pseudo-instruction) in position independent code are typically comprised of a pair of relocations: `R_RISCV_PCREL_HI20` plus `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S`.
+PC-relative relocations for symbol addresses on pairs of instructions (such as the `auipc+addi` instruction pair expanded from the `la` pseudo-instruction) in position independent code typically have an associated pair of relocations: `R_RISCV_PCREL_HI20` plus `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S`.

 The `R_RISCV_PCREL_HI20` relocation refers to an `AUIPC` instruction